What Are Buy-to-Let Investments?

-Buy-to-Let remains a key asset for investors that are looking to build out an investment portfolio but what is Buy-to-Let and how can it be used?
+Buy-to-Let investments remain a key asset for investors who are looking to build out a portfolio – but what is Buy-to-Let and how can it be used?

 What is Buy-to-Let Property?